 Who doesn’t like cookies?
 I’m a baker - I would know.
 Well, I don’t like cookies on websites, because they rise privacy concerns.
 That is why, inspired by Laura Kalbag’s “I don’t track you” philosophy, I do everything I can to not track you, but to track traffic instead.

 I achieved this by ditching Google Analytics and hosting third-party libraries myself.
 So rest assured, Google does not know you were here!
-Instead, I use Fathom, a simple and privacy-focused analytics system that is self-hosted.
-It does require one simple cookie but it’s on my own SSL-verified domain.
+Instead, I use GoatCounter, a simple and privacy-focused analytics system that is self-hosted.
+It does not require any cookie and it’s hosted on my own SSL-verified domain.

 When a YouTube video is embedded into one of these pages, in reality, it is not.
 Thumbnails are processed and self-hosted.
 Only by clicking on the image, you will be redirected to the youtube.com domain, preventing Google from tracking my visitors.

 Material used on this site

 All screenshots and images related to games are of course still copyrighted by their legal owner.
 Since most older games aren’t that popular anymore, I took the liberty to rely upon Google Images to grab screenshots when I was not able to provide my own.